joelrose/crunch-merchant-service/README.md

 ## Authentication

-### Dashboard: Auth0
+### Merchant Dashboard: Auth0

 We use Auth0 for authentication and authorization in the crunch dashboard.
-Protected routes have to use the middleware auth_middleware.Auth0Auth.
+Protected routes have to use the middleware Auth0Auth.

 ### Consumer App: Firebase

 We use Firebase for the authentication in the crunch app.
-Protected routes have to use the middleware auth_middleware.FirebaseAuth.
+Protected routes have to use the middleware FirebaseAuth.

+## Redis

+Redis is used to cache the store menus.